Vince Vaughn and Immorally Moral Brawl in Cell Block 99

 "You just lost your minimum freedom."
 So says the Warden played by Don Johnson at a pivotal moment in the film.

-The anti-hero nature of Thomas takes root as his new mission and journey commences.
+The anti-hero nature of Thomas takes root as his new mission commences.
 Any audience member who feels a kinship with this struggling everyman steps into his metaphoric shoes.
 All those who dealt with life's adversities and was misunderstood -- as Thomas's violent actions and motivations are misunderstood -- cheer him on his painful journey.
-Thomas experiences great adversity to save his loved ones.
+Thomas experiences great hardship to save his loved ones.
 He, himself, won't be escaping his plight once the mission ends.
 Thomas' lot on life, what remains of it, involves forever rotting in a prison cell.

 Poor Choices and a Worse Life

 Bradley Thomas receives sympathy from the viewer because he isn't purely evil and has become a victim out of a desire to do good.
 Regardless, compassion comes undeservedly.
 He chose to break the law and associate with a drug kingpin.
 Thomas doesn't lack intelligence.
 He should have known his decision to become a drug mule would lead to disaster.
 Willful blindness due to an inflated sense of the self had led him into his disastrous situation known as Brawl in Cellblock 99.